Best Shoes For Diabetics – A Shoe buying Guide

 How to Care for Diabetic Feet

 Doctors and Podiatrists go to great lengths to warn their diabetic patients of the importance of foot health.
-Feet are often out of sight and out of mind which can make them more prone to ulcers.
-It is important for a diabetic to have a look at their feet every day and to dry them carefully.
+Feet are often out of sight and out of mind, which can make them more prone to ulcers.
+It is important for a diabetic to look after their feet in all the normal ways, but paying close attention to things like keeping their feet dry and comfortable every day.

-Most importantly they need to ensure that every pair of shoes they wear is correctly fitted.
-Make sure that the shoes and socks are not too tight as this will restrict blood to the feet.
-Conversely, shoes that are too loose will mean the feet move around and rub in the shoes which could result in blisters.
-If you’re looking for a new pair of shoes, pop into one of our stores and get yourself professionally fitted.
-In each of our stores, we have an SSF Qualified Shoe Fitter who can help you to find the right fit for your next shoes.
+Footwear choices can have an important role in maintaining overall foot health.
+Correct fitting of shoes may seem simple but ensuring both shoes and socks are not too tight helps blood flow to the feet.
+Shoes that are too loose can allow the feet move around and rub in the shoes resulting in blisters.
+If you can, pop into one of our stores and get yourself professionally fitted by a member of our team who can help you to find the right fit for your next shoes.

-When it comes to choosing the right shoes there are few suggestions:
+When it comes to choosing the right shoes there are a few suggestions:

-- Wear lace-up or velcro shoes so that they can be adjusted.
+- Wear lace-up or riptape fastening shoes so that they can be easily adjusted.

-- Shoes and socks should be seam-free inside to reduce friction.
+- Shoes and socks should be seam-free inside as possible, to reduce friction.

-- Shoes and socks made from natural and breathable materials, such as leather and cotton.
+- Shoes and socks are made from naturally breathable and absorbent materials, such as leather and cotton to help handling moisture.

-- Wear new shoes in slowly so that they can gently mould to your feet.
+- Wear new shoes in slowly so that they can gently mould to your feet, with short walks to begin with.

 - Low heels are best so that there is not too much stress on the ball of the foot or on the toes.

-- Wear different shoes daily allows pressure areas on the feet to rest and allows the shoes to dry out naturally.
+- Wearing different shoes daily allows pressure areas on the feet to rest and allows the shoes to dry out naturally.

 Best Trainers for Diabetics